Azure-Samples/resources-java-deploy-virtual-machine-with-managed-disks-using-arm-template/README.md

 - java
 products:
 - azure
-services: Resources
+extensions:
-platforms: java
+- services: Resources
-author: yaohaizh
+- platforms: java
 ---

-## Getting Started with Resources - Deploy Virtual Machine Using ARM Template - in Java ##
+# Getting Started with Resources - Deploy Virtual Machine Using ARM Template - in Java #

   Azure Resource sample for deploying virtual machine with managed disk using an ARM template.